16 Important Questions to Ask when Buying a Horse

 15. Do I Want to Breed my Horse?

-One thing to consider is whether or not you would like to have a female you breed or a male that you lend out for breeding.
+One thing to consider is whether or not you would like to have a female that you breed or a male that you lend out for breeding.

 16. Is There Anything Else I Need to Know?

-Along with all this other stuff, you will want to ask additional general-type questions from the seller.
+Along with all this other stuff, you will want to ask some additional general-type questions from the seller.

-You will want to know that the seller and the horse you purchase are reputable.
-Before working with a seller, thoroughly research them and their legitimacy.
 After you find a seller and before you purchase a horse, you will want to ask some of the following:

 • How long have you owned the horse?